minkj1992/algorithm/Sort/QuickSort.md

 > `Divide and conquer`

 1. `piv` 고르기
+    - Always pick first element as pivot.
+    - Always pick last element as pivot (implemented below)
+    - Pick a random element as pivot.
+    - Pick median as pivot.
 2. `Divide`
     - [left list] + piv + [right list]
     - `left=[i for i in li if i<=piv]`